Free Summer Fun for Twin Cities Kids & Families 2021

 Free Airplane Flights for Kids – The EAA Young Eagles program gives kids ages 8-17 their first experience flying in an airplane.
 The flight lasts approximately 20 minutes.
 Just look up the closest program coordinator in your area via their website and contact them.
 (These may be affected due to COVID-19.)

 Free Splash Pads and Wading Pools – The Twin Cities has many splash pads and wading pools that are free for all, and many are open this summer.
 Check with your local city for one near you.
 Minneapolis has a great list of their wading pools.
 You can also explore Twin Cities splash pads and wading pools on this interactive map (above) though this doesn’t show which ones are open and which ones are closed.
-To see which ones are open see these:

 Free Parks – The Twin Cities has so many parks available to residents.
 Get started exploring on the Metropolitan Council website, or on the Three Rivers Park District’s website.
 Some of my family’s favorites are Central Park in Maple Grove, Madison’s Playground in Woodbury, and Schaper Park in Golden Valley.